Bayview Hub Art Gallery

 Look for evidence of physical reworking: pentimenti, scraping, overpainting.
 Picasso frequently revised on-canvas, and authentic works show material density.

-Provenance chains for Picasso are heavily documented.
+Ownership chains for Picasso are heavily documented.
 Any gap between 1930–1960 warrants scrutiny given wartime looting risks.

 Expect wide medium diversity — oil, gouache, crayon, collage on single surfaces.
 Material inconsistency within a work is normal; absence of it can be suspicious.